-Social worker talks about the impact of Make-A-Wish not only on her
+The impact of Make-A-Wish — not only on her patients, but on herself

 As a social worker for Providence Medical Group’s Pediatric Sub-Specialty Clinic, Stephanie has referred more than 30 Alaskan children to Make-A-Wish in the past several years.